menu

 Demographics

-In terms of college education, Ithaca is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.10% of adults 25 and older in the city have at least a bachelor's degree.
+The overall education level of Ithaca is somewhat higher than in the average US city of 21.84%: 25.10% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Ithaca in 2022 was $30,666, which is middle income relative to Michigan and the nation.
 This equates to an annual income of $122,664 for a family of four.
 However, Ithaca contains both very wealthy and poor people as well.